collapsed-stacks/startups/questions/237/how-do-i-legally-start-a-corporation.md

 - tagged: `united-states`, `corporation`, `filing`, `legal`
 - score: 5

-<p>What are the forms that I have to prepare to corporate my organization as it's own entity?
+What are the forms that I have to prepare to corporate my organization as it's own entity?
 Do I have to file any forms federally (US)?
 What about filing forms for my state?
 What are the applicable tax laws I should note about starting up?
-Does the government treat startups differently than growing corporations?</p>
+Does the government treat startups differently than growing corporations?

 ## Answer 239